Bracken

 Height: Up to 2 m (1-5 ft)

-Habitat: Open areas, fields & meadows
+Habitat: Fields and Open Areas; Open areas, fields & meadows.

 Uses: Not adviseable to eat this fern.